 OK, the only reason I did not give 5 stars is due to the age of the fellow passengers.
 Now before you all get mad at me, I was about 40 at the time and the majority of passengers were well into senior years.
 So not a lot of people to party with.
 The ship was set for its demographic, Everything was very nice, excellent service in the MDR, Bars, Pursers desk and cabin staff.
 Nice large cabin compared to other ships I had been on to that point.
 Classic cruise line decor with lots of wood work and nice art collection.
 The food was good, just a bit on the bland side, nothing spicy, nothing out of the norm, nothing to remember other then it was good.
 The entertainment was also set for the ships demographic, not my taste but shows were done good.
 Lucky I like the Oldies music and classical since that's what played in the bars.
 I could see loving this ship if I was 70 or 80.
 I guess at that age I was more a RCCL kinda passenger.

-followed a discussion, Comedy club, on the cruiseline forum.
+replied to the discussion, Where is everyone? on the cruiseline forum.